khanmustuffa11/khanmustuffa11/README.md

 - 👀 I’m interested in Data Science, Deep Learning and Computer vision
 - 🌱 I’m currently working as Data scientist.
 - 💞️ I’m looking to collaborate on Any project around Deep learning or Data science
-- 📫 How to reach me: khanmustuffa011@gmail.com (linkdin: www.linkedin.com/in/gh-mustuffa-khan-b9769a139)
+- 📫 How to reach me: khanmustuffa011@gmail.com (https://www.linkedin.com/in/khanmustuffa/)

 <!---
 khanmustuffa11/khanmustuffa11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.